cameldjoulako/100-days-of-code/log.md

 ### Day 7: Junuary 11th, Friday

-**Today's Progress**: am stimm doing css : Applied visual design on freecodecamp **Thoughts** these challenge allow me to know a lot of techniques to make a website more attractive by using dedicated CSS color property.
+**Today's Progress**: am still doing css : Applied visual design on freecodecamp **Thoughts** these challenge allow me to know a lot of techniques to make a website more attractive by using dedicated CSS color property.

 **Link(s) to work**